 1. Invitations to the Novice championship shows earned by nationally qualifying are done so on a one-horse, one-rider basis.

-2. Exhibitors must be Novice-eligible at the time of qualifying to earn invitations to the Novice championships.
+2. Exhibitors must be Level 1-eligible (formerly Novice) at the time of qualifying to earn invitations to the Novice championships.

-3. Novice eligibility is based on a calendar year, meaning January 1 to December 31; the Novice championship qualifying period is July 1 to June 30 of the following year.
-Novice-eligible exhibitors who nationally qualify before December 31, then graduate out of Novice on January 1, would still earn an invitation to the appropriate year’s Novice championship for which they qualified.
+3. Level 1 eligibility is based on a calendar year, meaning January 1 to December 31; the Novice championship qualifying period is July 1 to June 30 of the following year.
+Level 1-eligible exhibitors who nationally qualify before December 31, then graduate out of Level 1 on January 1, would still earn an invitation to the appropriate year’s Novice championship for which they qualified.